Clavernever/Skill_Uses_Scaled/docs/README.md

     - Tones down XP from easily gathered/purchased ingredients

 ## UNTRACKABLE SKILLS
 > All of these skills scale with workaround or compromise variables.
-> The will get better scaling formulas as soon as Lua API support is added for the missing factors.
+> They will get better scaling formulas as soon as Lua API support is added for the missing factors.

 #### Throwing
 - [ ] Throwing XP scales with marksman level and average item damage.